|

-Squirrels in the Wall - How to Get Them Out
+Squirrel in the Wall - How To Get Squirrels Out of the Walls of the House

 Here is an email that I received regarding squirrels in the wall: